houbie/lessc/README.md

                     daemonInterval = 300 //interval in milliseconds used to check LESS files for changes (only in development mode)
                                          //set to -1 to disable the daemon
                                          //default: 200
-                    failOnError = false //exit when a compilation error is encountered, default: false clientSideLess = false //when true, compile the LESS stylesheets in the browser with less-1.4.1.js, default: false
+                    failOnError = true //exit when a compilation error is encountered in the compilation phase, default: false clientSideLess = false //when true, compile the LESS stylesheets in the browser with less-1.4.1.js, default: false
                 }
             }